MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 How to use parallelization
 ==========================

-In order to use parallelization in a built-in analysis class ``SomeClass``, simply check which backends are available (see :ref:`backends` for backends that are generally available), and then just enable them by providing ``backend='multiprocessing'`` and ``n_workers=...`` to ``SomeClass.run(...)``
+In order to use parallelization in a built-in analysis class ``SomeAnalysisClass``, simply check which backends are available (see :ref:`backends` for backends that are generally available), and then just enable them by providing ``backend='multiprocessing'`` and ``n_workers=...`` to ``SomeClass.run(...)``